 Strips with a higher voltage typically have a longer maximum run.
 Whichever voltage you choose, you will need a power supply that matches the voltage of your strip light.

-For more information, see the post How to Choose the Best Strip Light Power Supply.
-Please note that power supplies are not needed if you are connecting a strip light directly to the mains or a vehicle's wiring system.
+Note: Power supplies are unnecessary if you connect a strip light directly to the mains power or a vehicle's wiring system.

 Controllers and Dimmers